-When I was in high school I worked for a restaurant.
-The owner of the restaurant once told me that he did not believe in giving raises unless someone asked for one.
+When I was in high school, I worked for a restaurant.
+The restaurant owner once told me that he did not believe in giving raises unless someone asked for one.

 I was a fairly timid high schooler and didn’t have the assertiveness skills to ask for a pay increase – so I didn’t

-After I had been on the job for a few years, my boss called me into his office and gave me a raise – totally out of character for him.
+After being on the job for a few years, my boss called me into his office and gave me a raise – totally out of character for him.

-He did this because he recognized that I was a reliable, competent employee and that he valued my contribution to the organization.
+He did this because he recognized that I was a reliable, competent employee and valued my contribution to the organization.

-While I don’t agree with his approach to rewarding employees, I do think his point was valid – if you don’t think you deserve a raise enough to ask for it, you may not deserve one.
+While I disagree with his approach to rewarding employees, I do think his point was valid – if you don’t think you deserve a raise enough to ask for it, you may not deserve one.